eduardoVela2022/JS-Blog/README.md

 ## Credits

-The sample data of the posts and comments was provided by ChatGPT:
+The data of the sample posts and comments was provided by ChatGPT: https://chatgpt.com

 ## License